 The barn-conversion lounge is stunning, with vaulted ceiling, exposed stone walls and charpenterie, massive oak beams and pillars and a large, corner wood burning stove in use in the winter months.
 Comfortable, sociable seating is grouped in different areas of the room, allowing different activities to take place without disturbing each other.
 There is a large wall-mounted TV which can be seen from most seats in the room, connected to UK Freeview channels via satellite, and there is also a Blu-Ray player and a video/DVD combo.

-Elsewhere in the room is a Radio/CD/Cassette player, and absolutely masses of books - I am a big reader!
-Please feel free to enjoy whilst staying in our home, and if you would like your own copy, most are available for a couple of ££s from Amazon and can be waiting on your doorstep when you get home.
+Elsewhere in the room is a Radio/CD/Cassette player, and absolutely masses of my own books - I am a big reader!
+Please feel free to enjoy these whilst staying with us but if you would like your own copy, most are available for a couple of ££s from Amazon and can be waiting on your doorstep when you get home.
+Please don't take mine! ??

-The other upstairs bedroom, in what would have been the attic, is the master with a king size bed and private washing facilities.
+The other upstairs bedroom, in what would have been the attic, is the master with a king size bed & private washing facilities.
 It also has a TV/DVD combo.

-NB We would not want, nor expect, to take a booking for 9 people, but our room arrangements give fantastic age/gender flexibility!
+NB We would not normally want to accept bookings for 9 people, but our room arrangements give fantastic flexibility for mixed ages/genders.

 The family bathroom is located on the ground floor and contains a proper bath (suitable for little ones and for adults), a shower, WC and washbasin.
 The fact that there is only one bathroom however, will affect the number of adults/children the house can comfortably accommodate, so please bear this mind when enquiring.